BuvinJT/distbuilder/docs/QtCpp.md

-In this section, the custom details are defined for the name of the product, and company, etc. Note, these values cascade down in the C++ in addition to being passed the QMake build process and finally onto distbuilder.
+In this section, the custom details are defined for the name of the product, and company, etc. Note, these values cascade down in the C++ in addition to being passed around the QMake build process and finally onto distbuilder.
 This provides the means to define such info in a single "master" location.
 If you check out the [mainwindow.cpp](https://raw.githubusercontent.com/BuvinJT/distbuilder/master/examples/hello_qt/hello/mainwindow.cpp) C++ implementation file, you will see this in action on that side of the equation.